 Should: Strongly recommended.
+Expected in typical situations with exceptions explainable.

 Sight Distance: All vegetation should be maintained at intersections and curves along state rights-of-way to maximize drivers' visibility.
 Most sight distances can be maintained by a clear view unobstructed by vegetation, along the main roadway approximately six to 10 feet from the edge of the traveled way.
 At intersections created by cross roads and gore points, the sight distance may need to be extended if necessary.